WPTravelteam/wp-travel/readme.txt

 * Cannot read property 'title' of undefined while selecting pricing.
 * Undefined $post global variable notice in customizer.

+Enhancement:
+* Added support for currency name display (E.g USD,AUD instead of $) on frontend trip pages.
+This can be enable or disable from  WP Travel Admin Settings.

 = 4.4.4 =
 Release Date: 7th January, 2021